-Theme Referenced in following P&C Internati onal Standards Key Provisions Summary of Protection Convention Declaration Guiding Principles/ UN Outcome Documents 6.1 6.2 Convention 183 on Maternity Protection (2000) Arts.
-2-4 Maternity protection and benefits Control or Eliminate the use of Dangerous Chemicals and Pesticides 7.2 Stockholm Convention on Persistent Organic Pollutants (2001) Arts.
-1-5 Prohibit and/or eliminate production and use of chemicals listed in Annex A (e.g. aldrin, chlordane PCB); restrict production and use of chemicals in Annex B (e.g. DDT); reduce or eliminate releases of chemicals listed in Annex C (e.g. hexachlorobenzene) 7.2 Rotterdam Convention on Prior and Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade (1998) Arts.
-1, 5, and 6 Curb the trade of banned and hazardous chemicals and pesticides; develop national procedures for control of their use and trade; list banned and hazardous chemicals and pesticides UN Declaration on the Rights of Indigenous Peoples (2007) Arts.
-21(1), 23, 24 and 29(3) Improvement of livelihood and sanitation, health and housing, participate in health delivery; maintain traditional health systems; effective monitoring of health ILO Convention 148 on Working Environment (Air, Pollution, Noise and Vibration) 1977 Art.
-1-3 Providesformeasures whichshould be taken for the prevention and control of, and protection against, occupational hazards in the working environment due to air pollution, noise and vibration
+Theme Referenced in following Internati onal Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents 6.1 6.2 Convention on Maternity Protection 2000 (No. 183) Art 2-4 Maternity Protection and benefits Control or Eliminate the use of Dangerous Chemicals and Pesticides 7.2 Stockholm Convention on Persistent Organic Pollutants (2001) Arts 1-5 Prohibit and/or eliminate production and use of chemicals listed in Annex A(eg Aldrin, Chlordane PCB); restrict production and use of chemicals in Annex B (eg DDT); reduce or eliminate releases of chemicals listed in Annex C (eg Hexaclorobenze).
+7.2 Rotterdam Convention on Prior and Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade (1998) Art 1, 5, and 6 Curb the trade of banned and hazardous chemicals and pesticides; develop national procedures for control of their use and trade; list banned and hazardous chemicals and pesticides.
+UN Declaration on the Rights of Indigenous Peoples (2007) Art 21(1), 23, 24, 29(3) Improvement of livelihood and sanitation, health and housing, participate in health delivery; maintain traditional health systems; effective monitoring of health.
+ILO Convention No 148on Working Environment(Air, Pollution, Noise and Vibration) 1977 Art 1-3 Providesformeasureswhichshould be taken for the prevention and control of, and protection against, occupational hazards in the working environment due to air pollution, noise and vibration.

-Theme Referenced in following Internation al Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents ILO Convention 170 on Chemical Convention (1990) Art.
-2(c), and Part IV Measures to prevent or reduce the incidences of chemically induced illness and injuries at work; and identifies the roles and responsibilities of employers in the context of chemical identification, transfer, exposure, operational control, disposal, information dissemination and training Right to Food 6.2 International Covenant on Economic, Social and Culture Rights (ICESCR)(1966) Art.
-11 Rightto adequate standard of living, including right to food Environmental Protection 3.4 UN Convention on Biological Diversity (1992) Art.
-14 Environmental impact assessment of proposed projects that are likely to have significant adverse effects on biological diversity to avoiding or minimise such effects and, where appropriate, allow for public participation in such procedures Conservation of Biodiversity UN Convention on Biological Diversity (1992) Arts.
-1-18 Conservation of biological diversity and the sustainable use of its components GHG Emissions 7.10 Arts.
-1-4 Aimed at stabilising atmospheric concentrations of greenhouse gases to avoid "dangerous anthropogenic interference, including in agricultural sector
+Theme Referenced in following Internation al Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents ILO Convention No 170 on Chemical Convention 1990 Art 2(c), and Part IV Provides for measures to prevent or reduce the incidences of chemically inducedillnessand injuries at work; and identifies the roles and responsibilities of employers in the context of identification, transfer of chemicals, exposures, operational control, disposal and information dissemination and training.
+Right to Food 6.2 International Covenant on Economic, Social and Culture Rights (ICESCR)(1966) Art 11 Righttoadequatestandardofliving, including right to food.
+Environmental Protection 3.4 UN Convention on Biological Diversity (1992) Art 14 Environmental impact assessment of its proposed projects that are likely to have significant adverse effects on biological diversity with a view to avoiding or minimising such effects and, where appropriate. allow for public participation in such procedures.
+Conservation of Biodiversity UN Convention on Biological Diversity (1992) Art 1 - 18 Conservation of biological diversity and the sustainable use of its components.
+GHG Emissions 7.10 Art 1-4 Aimed at stabilising atmospheric concentrations of greenhouse gases to avoid "dangerous anthropogenic interference, including in agricultural sector.